 Find out more about personal budgets from your Local Offer:

-- Personal budgets and direct payments – Brighton & Hove Local Offer
+- Personal education budgets – Brighton & Hove Local Offer

 - Education Personal Budgets – East Sussex Local Offer

 If you have questions about personal budgets or how to choose a school, call Amaze for advice on 01273 772289.
 For some top tips on getting the most from the EHC plan process, see our fact sheets on EHC Plans: